 Welcome to Mrs. Karpiuk’s website!
 Below are the web tools and sites we use frequently in class.
-For more information about the classes I teach (Digital Learning I & II, AVID, or Digital Video Production), check out the Classes page.
-Homework and class resources are posted in our Canvas course.
+For more information about the classes I teach (Digital Learning I & II, AVID, or Computer Science), check out the Classes page.
+Class assignments and resources are posted in our Canvas course.
 Are you a fellow educator?
 Stop by my Blog for ideas on integrating technology effectively in your own classroom!

 For questions or concerns, drop a line to LKarpiuk@ccs.k12.in.us and be sure to check out the social links in the upper right corner so you can connect with me on social media, too.
 See you in class!

 We are using Canvas!
 To access our online course and classroom space, login with your CCS account here.

 Four years ago I created a set of Star Wars inspired digital citizenship posters, modifying iconic quotes from Star Wars to have more of a digital citizenship and online safety theme, for use in my computer lab.
 The set had 10 posters featuring characters from the original trilogy of Star Wars movies.

 Times have changed!
 We’ve gotten TWO NEW Star Wars movies since then, and with those movies we’ve gotten so many colorful new, awesome characters to carry on the Star Wars saga. (more…)

 Insert a witty comment here about how long its been since the last time I updated my blog.
 But hey, I’m back to share something new that I made to support digital citizenship education in the classroom!
 Two years ago this month I created some Star Wars inspired digital citizenship posters, and here we are getting ready for another school year to begin… only this time around my inspiration is Pokémon.